Frans Wouters: Life

 Frans Wouters was born in Lier, present-day Belgium.
 He was first apprenticed to Pieter van Avont in Antwerp in 1629 but broke his contract to move to the workshop of Rubens in 1634.
 He became a master in the Guild of St. Luke the following year.
-He participated, under the direction of Rubens, in the decoration of the city of Antwerp on the occasion of the Joyous Entry of the Cardinal-Infante Ferdinand of Austria in 1635.
+He assisted Rubens in 1635 in the decorations for the Joyous Entry into Antwerp of the Cardinal-Infante Ferdinand of Austria in 1635.
+Rubens had the overall management of this decorative project which was realized with the assistance of a large number of Antwerp painters such as Jacob Jordaens, Cornelis de Vos, Jan Cossiers, Peter Snayers, Thomas Willeboirts Bosschaert, Theodoor van Thulden, Jan Boeckhorst, Peeter Symons, Jacob Peter Gowy and others, who worked after Rubens' modellos.

 He spent the 1630s as court painter to Holy Roman Emperor Ferdinand II.
 He was sent as an ambassador of Ferdinand II to England in 1637.
 The following year, he became the painter of the Prince of Wales, the future Charles II of England.
 In England, Wouters would certainly have had the opportunity to meet his compatriot Anthony van Dyck, who was at that time the court painter of Charles I of England.
 Even after his return to Antwerp in 1641 he remained in contact with Charles II during the period of the English Civil War and the Commonwealth.
-He was described in 1658 as Charles’s 'ayuda de cámera' (chamberlain).
+He was described in 1658 as Charles's 'ayuda de cámera' (chamberlain).

 In Antwerp he collaborated again with his former master Pieter van Avont mainly adding landscapes to van Avont's compositions.
 He became involved in the art market.
 In this capacity he assisted in the valuation of the paintings in Rubens' estate.
 His marriage to Maria Doncker, daughter of the treasurer of Antwerp, in 1644 provided him with a substantial fortune.
 In 1648, he became dean of the Antwerp Guild of St. Luke.
 He was involved in the sale of the art collection of George Villiers, 1st Duke of Buckingham by the English Parliamentary Commissioners in 1648.
 At around this time Wouters began to work for Archduke Leopold Wilhelm of Austria, the then Governor of the Southern Netherlands and an avid art patron and collector.